A step-by-step guide: How to use Zendesk automate ticket tags with intent detection models

 This process uses AI to automatically understand the core reason a customer is reaching out, like a refund or a technical issue.
 It then applies the appropriate tags to the ticket, streamlining your triage process and ensuring tickets are routed correctly and quickly.

-You will need a Zendesk Suite Professional plan or higher, the paid "Advanced AI" add-on, and at least 1,000 historical tickets for the model to learn from.
-Your business also needs to be in one of Zendesk's supported industries.
+You will need a Zendesk Suite Professional plan or higher, which includes access to their sophisticated "Advanced AI" features, and at least 1,000 historical tickets for the model to learn from.
+This ensures the model is trained on high-quality, relevant data for your specific industry.

 A common mistake is relying solely on keyword-based rules instead of actual intent detection.
-Modern AI understands the meaning behind phrases, preventing mis-tagging that occurs when customers don't use exact keywords.
+Modern AI, like that built into Zendesk, understands the meaning behind phrases, preventing mis-tagging that occurs when customers don't use exact keywords.

 Absolutely.
-With eesel AI, you can instruct your AI agent to update any ticket field, intelligently escalate issues, or even look up information from other applications like Shopify.
-This provides a much deeper level of automation than just simple tagging.
+With eesel AI, you can instruct your AI agent to update ticket fields, intelligently escalate issues, or even look up information from other applications like Shopify.
+This provides a specialized level of automation that works right inside your Zendesk workflow.

 Share this post